laharisetty29/FUTURE_FS_02/README.md

 ## 📄 License

-MIT — free to use for learning and portfolio projects.
+Lahari Gadamsetty — free to use for learning and portfolio projects.